Apply to Health Information Management

 If you have been accepted into the program, you will be invited to a mandatory orientation.

-Students will receive admission points for grades in prerequisite classes and a variety of short answer essay questions:
+Standard Admission students receive points for grades in prerequisite classes and essay question responses:

 - Prerequisite coursework GPA – 20 points max

-- Essay question 2: Experience – 25 points max
+- Essay question 2: Experience/interest – 25 points max

 For detailed information on the point system, see the printable admissions advising guide.